 Or if it’s At Risk or Not Achieved, it doesn’t mean you aren’t doing your job.
 It’s an opportunity to explain WHY and what is needed to course correct.

-Leveraging numbers and context for quantitative & qualitative updates
+Leveraging numbers & context to provide quantitative & qualitative updates

 When you receive a request for a status update, think about how the request is saving you, and your colleagues, from another status meeting.
 One that likely could have been an email.